theramiyer/blog/_posts/2017/2017-12-10-on-reduction.md

 He went on to say how we seem to be gradually moving towards the said model of European nationalism, by looking for _one_ language, _one_ religion, and _one_ common enemy.
 Keeping aside the common enemy part for a whole book, I thought I'd focus on the more relatable "one language" and "one _culture_" parts.

-Digressing a little, I also read [a piece from The Hindu](http://www.thehindu.com/sci-tech/science/how-genetics-is-settling-the-aryan-migration-debate/article19090301.ece), which suggests with evidence about how diversity is literally in our DNA.
+Digressing a little, I also read [a piece from The Hindu](http://www.thehindu.com/sci-tech/science/how-genetics-is-settling-the-aryan-migration-debate/article19090301.ece), which suggests with evidence about how diversity is literally in our <span class="small-caps">DNA</span>.

 **Note**: If you're too emotional, don't read that piece.
 What follows is a watered-down version of it.
 Also remember, scientific studies are based on evidences.
 Unearthing of new evidences can possibly change the exact details of what was hitherto considered fact.
 So, relax.